wp-plugins/editorial-calendar/readme.txt

 1. The calendar integrates seamlessly into the WordPress administration console
 2. See the big picture with a view of all your posts and when they'll be published.
 3. Drag and drop posts to easily change dates and take control of your blog.
-4. Create, edit, and schedule posts in one simple quick edit dialog.
+4. Create, edit, and schedule posts in one simple quickedit dialog.
 5. Show as much or as little of your blog as you like.

 == Changelog ==

 = 0.7 =
 * You can now edit post contents, title, and time directly in the calendar.
 You can also schedule a post for publication.
-* The calendar is now available for users with just author permissions and grays out the posts the current user doesn't have permission to edit.
+* The calendar is now available for Authors and grays out the posts the current user doesn't have permission to edit.
-* The calendar has been translated in Czech.
-Thanks to Lukáš Adamec who uses the Calendar on his blog <a href="http://hornihrad.cz/">Horni Hrad</a>.
+* The calendar has been translated into Czech.
+Thanks to Lukáš Adamec, who uses the Calendar on his blog <a href="http://hornihrad.cz/">Horni Hrad</a>.
 * Added a link to view published posts directly from the calendar.
 * The calendar will now use the WordPress preference for the first day of the week and fall back on the server locale if it isn't set.
 * The calendar is also using the WordPress preferences for time format.
-* The calendar is now loading JavaScript in a more specific way.
-That makes other pages load faster and avoids a potential JavaScript conflict with other plugins.
+* The calendar is now loading JavaScript libraries for just the calendar page.
+That makes other pages load faster and avoids potential JavaScript conflicts with other plugins.
-* The number of visible weeks field in the screen options is now a drop down instead of a text box.
+* The visible weeks preference in the screen options is now a dropdown instead of a text box.

 = 0.6 =